Itsmexplorer18/threadpooling/README.md

 # **Thread Pool**
-new implementation work stealing similar to forkjoinpool of java dynamic load balancing
+this is a basic represantation of threadpool an extension of this is an implementation work stealing similar to forkjoinpool of java with dynamic load balancing  which i also have implemented in another repo you can check that out

 ### **A simple thread pool implementation in C++**